EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Loan-to-value (LTV)

 Lower LTV means lower risk for the bank, which means a better rate for you.
 Borrowing 60% of the property value will typically get you 0.1% to 0.3% below the published rate for 80% LTV.
-The CBUAE caps LTV at 80% for expats on a first property under AED 5 million and 65% for properties at AED 5 million or above (CBUAE Circular 31/2013).
+The CBUAE caps LTV at 80% for expats on a first property under AED 5 million and 70% for properties above AED 5 million (CBUAE Circular 31/2013).
 If you can afford a larger deposit, the rate improvement often makes it worthwhile.
 Our eligibility checker shows you the LTV bands for your specific situation.

 Salary transfer